njanmelbin/frontend-nanodegree-feedreader/README.md

 #Project

-* This project used Jasmine as the testing framework
+* This project uses Jasmine as the testing framework
-* For an existing application tests are being written.
+* For an existing application,tests are written.

 #Run the App